Realtime Gaming: Software features

 The company indicates that operators are not able to choose between payout settings for their slots and video poker games.
 They have expressed intentions to limit operator liability for a single game to $50,000 by default, by reducing maximum bet sizes.

 Some RTG casinos offer progressive jackpot games with jackpots that are pooled between all the different casinos that offer these games.
 The largest of these jackpots are usually Jackpot Piñatas and Aztec's Millions.
 Compared to similarly-sized multi-million dollar jackpots offered by competing game developers such as Microgaming or Playtech, these jackpots are rarely won and their slow rate of increase suggests that they are not particularly popular.
 In addition the non-progressive RTG "Real Series" slot machines may be configured with tiered random progressive jackpots that are local to a specific casino, or a group of casinos that are run by the same operator.
 These local jackpots can be won randomly and independently of the alignment of symbols on the game reels on any spin.
 Operators are able to configure the jackpots on a per-game basis or group several games together in order to contribute to a shared local jackpot.

 Slots manufacturers such as RTG began to produce cabinet-based video slots games with increasing numbers of special features like Feature Guarantee, Jackpot Pyramid, Boiling Point Jackpot, Suit ’em Up, Vegas Three Card Rummy.
 Additionally, the most popular games were migrated to Mobile versions, and such features like Instant Play and Download are also available for RTG-powered casinos.
-Perhaps the single biggest breakthrough of the latter half of the 20th century in slots came in the form of multiple payline slots.
+As slot machines evolved in the digital era, modern video slots introduced increasingly complex payline systems, with some games featuring hundreds of paylines.